Humanity is stepping down from the gambling table.

 AI helped construct itself.

 There is a widely circulated article on LinkedIn titled GPT - 5.3 Codex: Instrumental in Creating Itself.
-The author explains that this doesn't mean that AI created itself from scratch, but it means that AI is smart enough to make substantial contributions to its own development process.
+The author explains that this doesn't mean AI created itself from scratch, but it means that AI is smart enough to make substantial contributions to its own development process.

 It no longer passively waits for human researchers to optimize its architecture, adjust its parameters, and clean its training data.
 It starts to do these things on its own.

-In the past, technologies did not participate in their own improvement.
+Previous technologies did not participate in their own improvement.
 A plow couldn't make the next - generation plow sharper, a steam engine couldn't design a more efficient steam engine, and even a powerful iPhone couldn't participate in the optimization of the next - generation model.
 They are static products waiting for humans to iterate them.
 AI is the first technology to break this rule.
 It is the first tool that can turn around and improve itself.

 Three weeks before the release of GPT - 5.3 Codex, Dario Amodei, the CEO of Anthropic, published a 19,000 - word article titled The Adolescence of AI.